reef-technologies/handbook/README.md

 There are many such conventions, but this is the one we use.
 It's pretty straightforward.

-#### git rebase
+#### git rebase and editing commit history

-Best to rebase to current master before creating PR, and then you CAN rebase to master after CR is finished.
+Best to rebase to current master before creating PR, and then you CAN rebase to master only **after CR** is finished.
-When using GitHub you MUST not rebase your PRs before getting final Code Review approval, as it will force reviewer to start from scratch during next CR round.
+When using GitHub you MUST NOT force push commits your PRs before getting final Code Review approval, as it will force reviewer to start from scratch during next CR round.

 #### Making things resilient to failures in general